skratchdot/skratchdot.com/projects/npm-dview/index.md

     --dev                Show development dependencies
     --peer               Show peer dependencies
-    --update             Update the package.json file with remote version numbers --output [type]      Specify the output type [table,json] --outputFile <file>  the file to write data to --file <file>        The location of the package.json file
+    --update             Update the package.json file with remote version numbers --hideLocal          Hide dependencies which local copy same as requestedVersion --excludeCurrent     Exclude up-to-date packages from the output --output [type]      Specify the output type [table,json] --outputFile <file>  the file to write data to --file <file>        The location of the package.json file